Michel AbiEzzi (1910 - 1988)

 However, Mariam miraculously was able to provide for her little three children and nurture them through this tough time.
 Her husband used to work for the Donato family in Riyak, which lies in the center of the Bekaa valley close to Zahle and about 40 klms north of Kherbit-Qanafar.
 Mariam got a job with the same family, probably as a house keeper, and lived with her children in Riyak.

-With the Ottoman defeat in 1918, Lebanon became a French mandate, shortly after the borders of modern-day Lebanon were drawn by General Gouraud's colonial government.
+With the Ottoman defeat in 1918, Lebanon became a French mandate, shortly after the borders of modern-day Lebanon were drawn by General Gouraud's (met his grandson at Eurographics, whom Gouraud-Shading is named after!) colonial government.
 Riyak, which had a major railroad station, became an important center for the French colonialists.
 Among other developments they erected a military airport there, which still stands.
 It was in this climate that Michel grew up and received a decent education at the Abaa-el-Beed (white fathers) Catholic school in Riyak and became fluent in French.

 Michel married Laurice Hage of Mouaalaka, a suburb of Zahle, probably meeting her through her brothers Mansour and Joseph who had jobs with the railroad company in Riyak.